CannyLab/tsne-cuda/README.md

 - OpenMP: On ubuntu this is likely already installed with your version of GCC.
 For other distributions, be sure your compiler has OpenMP support.
 - Python (for Python bindings): Python is not required, however to build the python bindings you must install Python.
 This library was tested with Python 3, however it is possible that Python 2 will work as well (though it is untested).
 - Doxygen: To build the documentation, a working version of doxygen is required (which can be obtained using `sudo apt install doxygen` on debian/ubuntu systems).
+- ZMQ: Necessary for building the interactive visualization.
+TODO: Add CMake flags to turn this off.

 This package contains no distribution specific code - thus it should compile and run on other Linux distros (and possibly even OSX) however do so at your own peril, as it has not been tested.